NCAR/DART/models/wrf/tutorial/README.rst

 ``RADIOSONDE_TEMPERATURE`` observations, which are color-coded based upon the temperature value.
 The bottom panel, on the other hand, provides only the location of the observations that were rejected by the assimilation.
-The color code indicates the reason for the rejection based on the DART quality control (QC).
-In this example observations were rejected based on violation of the outlier threshold (QC = 7), and forward operator failure (QC = 4).
+The color code indicates the reason for the rejection based on the :doc:`DART quality control (QC). <../../../guide/dart-quality-control>` In this example observations were rejected based on violation of the outlier threshold (QC = 7), and forward operator failure (QC = 4).
 Text is included within the figures that give more details regarding the rejected observations  (bottom left of figure), and percentage of observations that were rejected (flagged, located within title of figure).

 +-------------------------------------------------------------+